ZaSarra/deepcraft-studio-accelerators/BabyCryDetection/README.md

 This project is designed to work exclusively with DEEPCRAFT™ Studio.
 Download it from [here](https://softwaretools.infineon.com/assets/com.ifx.tb.tool.deepcraftstudio)

 **NOTE:** This project is the Baby Cry Studio Accelerator and not the DEEPCRAFT™ Ready Model for Baby Cry Detection.
-The Ready Model is available on the Imagimob website
+The Ready Model is available at [Baby Cry Detection in Infineon Developer Center](https://softwaretools.infineon.com/assets/com.ifx.tb.tool.deepcraftreadymodelforbabycrydetection)

 ## Overview